 There is currently no market for our securities.
 Stockholders therefore have no access to information about prior market history on which to base their investment decision.
-Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions.
+Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions, including as a result of the COVID-19 outbreak.
 Furthermore, an active trading market for our securities may never develop or, if developed, it may not be sustained.
 You may be unable to sell your securities unless a market can be established and sustained.